Alphairus/crypto-TAP-client/README.md

 # Crypto-TAP

+## Getting Started
+1. Fork and clone this repository.
+2. Change into this directory
+3. Create and checkout a new branch.
+4. run npm install
+5. use npm start to run the server and see changes in real time.
+Note: This repo is set to run with the api mentioned above, if you would like to use a different api, make changes to apiConfig.js

 ## Planning Story
 I have been involved in the world of cryptocurrency since 2017 and something that began as a small habit has become a primary passion of mine, infact; it is what